douglas-george/timberhearth/storybook/story.md

 Mossel Ironhand didn’t trust the clock tower.

+It had been exactly seven days since the Night of Voices—the same number Whistlewing had spoken.
+His summons came as the clock tower chimed noon, carried by rumor more than voice.
+The villagers said the owl had stirred again, feathers shining at the windows, waiting.

 He trusted cobblestones and broom bristles.
 He trusted shutters that creaked in the wind and flowerbeds that needed weeding.
 But he didn’t trust old magic—especially the kind that lived at the top of spiraling stairs and spoke with the voice of an owl.

 So when Jessica Willowglen and Gabriel Thatcher asked to climb the tower a week ago, Mossel had planted himself squarely in their path.